NathanWigen/Weather-Today/README.md

 | Total | H | 28hrs|  |  |

 ## Code Snippet
-The Code snippet I am most proud of is.
+This is the snippet of code that I am most proud of because I figured out how to use string concatenation with out any help.

 ```
   let condEle = document.createElement('h3')